Kayeris/Kayeris/README.md

 👧🏻💻 I'm Currently Working on...
 ⭐ School!
 Classes, clubs, events and the like, busy busy busy!
-⭐ My personal Website - Launching Feb 1 2022
+⭐ My personal Website - Launching Feb 1 2023
-⭐ [Hidden Project~ Shhhh]
+⭐ A Google Chrome Extension - Launching by the end of January 2023 ⭐ [Hidden Project~ Shhhh]

 <div align="center" margin-top="5px">